-Please note, with the exception of the projects above, we are now closed to applications for 2016 entry (unless you are able to provide your own funding).
+Please note graduate admissions is now closed for 2016 entry, unless you are able to provide your own funding.

 NERC Doctoral Training Programme (DTP)

 The University of Oxford offers a number of NERC-funded studentships as part of the Doctoral Training Programme.
 These studentships support research students across the full remit of NERC’s research portfolio, which includes the full breadth of research activities in Earth Sciences.
 DTP studentships are open to home applicants, or EU applicants who have lived in the UK for three years or longer.